 The exercise prices of our options are denominated in Canadian dollars.
-The exercise prices in the chart above have been translated to U.S. dollars at the exchange rate in effect on the applicable grant date.
+Except as indicated above, the exercise prices in the chart above have been translated to U.S. dollars at the exchange rate in effect on the applicable grant date.